esp/esp-js/ReadMe.md

 ## Dependency Resolvers

 Dependency resolvers alters the default way a dependecy is created.
-A dependency resolver is simplly an object with a `resolve(container, resolverKey)` method.
+A dependency resolver is simply an object with a `resolve(container, resolverKey)` method.
 You can create your own resolvers and add them to the container.
 When registering an object, a `resolverKey` can be used in the [dependency list](#the-dependency-list) to enable the container to resolve the dependency using the resolver specified.
 A `resolverKey` can can also be specified as a replacement for the object or construction function that is to be built.
-At resolve time the container will call the dependency reolver specified by the `resolverKey` to create the object in question passing itself and the resolverKey.
+At resolve time the container will call the dependency resolver specified by the `resolverKey` to create the object in question passing itself and the resolverKey.
 This sounds a bit more complicated than it actually is, it's eaiser to demonstrate with some code.

 Here is an example where rather than registering a concrete object to build, a `resolverKey` is used.